hiiamboris/red-wiki/design/[Design]-Removing-keys-from-MAP!-values.md

 ## Why does it currently work this way?

 The reason behind using `none` to remove a key is that `map!` is not a series, and so you can't just use `remove`, and it's not a context (besides, keys are not limited to words) so you can't just use `unset`.
 It is also a common idiom for associative arrays in other languages.
-The second reason is the need for symmetry with the main way the keys are set (using path access).
+Another reason is the desire for symmetry with the main way the keys are set (using path access).
 [Gab: I don't really agree here, for eg. in Javascript you set a key to `null` with `obj.key = null` but remove the key with `delete obj.key`; in fact I'm not sure assignment as way to remove a key is a great idea.]

+> Gregg: Agree with Gab.
+It's a carryover from AWK, or maybe even before that.

 # Possible solutions